sammosummo/Charlie/README.rst

 Running Charlie
 ===============

+If you downloaded the zip file (step 4 above), unzip it somewhere on your computer, it shouldn't matter where.
+Then open a command window/terminal, and `cd` to the `Charlie-master/charlie` directory.
+There should be a file called `run.py` in that directory.

-Tests and batches are run from the command line by executing the `run.py` script in the `charlie` folder.
+Tests and batches are run from the command line by executing the `run.py` script.
 Options are supplied Unix-style.
 To get a list of all available options, type:
 ::
    python run.py -h
-Assuming of course that your current directory contains `run.py`.
-The help string should be clear enough, but if you have any difficulties, feel free to drop me an email.
+The help string should be clear, but if you have any difficulties, feel free to drop me an email.